 Fraud, Bribery and Corruption Risk Management Policy

-A whistle-blowing policy and other procedures are put in place to provide employees of the Managers and parties who have dealings with the Managers with well defined, accessible and trusted channels to report suspected fraud, corruption, dishonest practices or other improprieties in the workplace, and for the independent investigation of any reported incidents and appropriate follow up action.
-The objective of this policy is to encourage the reporting of such matters so that employees or external parties making any reports in good faith will be able to do so with the confidence that they will be treated fairly and, to the fullest extent possible, be protected from reprisal.
-The AC reviews all whistleblowing complaints at its scheduled meetings.
-Independent, thorough investigation and appropriate follow-up actions are taken.
+A whistle-blowing policy and other procedures are put in place to provide the Managers’ employees and parties who have dealings with the Managers with well defined, accessible and trusted channels to report suspected fraud, corruption, dishonest practices or other improprieties in the workplace, and for the independent investigation of any reported incidents and appropriate follow up action.
+The objective of this policy is to encourage the reporting of such matters so that employees or external parties making any reports in good faith will be able to do so with the confidence that they will be treated fairly and, to the extent possible, be protected from reprisal.
+The AC reviews all whistle-blowing complaints at its scheduled meetings.
+Independent, thorough investigation and appropriate follow up actions are taken.
 The outcome of each investigation is reported to the AC.
-All employees of the Managers are informed of this policy which is made available on CapitaLand group's intranet.
+All employees of the Managers are informed of this policy which is made available on CL Group’s intranet.

 Business Continuity Management

-The Managers have implemented a Business Continuity Management (BCM) programme that puts in place the prevention, detection, response and business recovery and resumption measures to minimise the impact of adverse business interruptions or unforeseen events on ART’s operations and also has in place a Business Continuity Plan (BCP).
-Under the BCP, Management has identified the critical business functions, processes and resources and is able to tap on a pool of CapitaLand group employees who are trained under a Business Psychological Resilience Programme to provide peer support to colleagues following the occurrence of adverse events.
-As part of the BCP, periodic desk-top exercises and drills, simulating different scenarios, are carried out to stress-test the effectiveness of processes, procedures and escalation protocols.
-This holistic approach under the BCP serves to ensure organisational and staff preparedness and readiness to deal with adverse business disruptions such as acts of terrorism, cyber-attacks, data breaches and epidemics.
-This approach aims to minimise financial loss to ART, allow the Managers to continue to function and mitigate any negative effects that the disruptions could have on the Managers' reputation, operations and ability to remain in compliance with relevant laws and regulations.
-The Managers have also acquired insurance policies for ART on business interruption events.
+The Managers have implemented a Business Continuity Management (BCM) programme that puts in place the prevention, detection, response and, business recovery and resumption measures to minimise the impact of adverse business interruptions or unforeseen events on the Stapled Group’s operations and also has in place a Business Continuity Plan (BCP).
+Under the BCP, Management has identified the critical business functions, processes and resources, and is able to tap on a pool of CL Group’s employees who are trained under a Business Psychological Resilience Programme to provide peer support to colleagues following the occurrence of adverse events.
+As part of the BCP, periodic desktop exercises and drills, simulating different scenarios, are carried out to stress-test the effectiveness of processes, procedures and escalation protocols.
+This holistic approach under the BCP serves to ensure organisational and staff preparedness and readiness to deal with adverse business disruptions such as acts of terrorism, cyber attacks, data breaches and epidemics.
+This approach aims to minimise financial loss to ART, allow the Managers to continue to function as the managers of ART and mitigate any negative effects that the disruptions could have on the Managers’ reputation, operations and ability to remain in compliance with relevant laws and regulations.
+The Managers have also acquired insurance policies for the Stapled Group on business interruption events.